Three Little Girls in Blue: Music

 Mack Gordon, who also produced the film, wrote the lyrics and Josef Myrow composed most of the songs for Three Little Girls in Blue, including "On the Boardwalk (in Atlantic City)", "Somewhere in the Night", and "You Make Me Feel So Young".
 Initially, Gordon thought "You Make Me Feel So Young" too modern for the 1902 setting, but when Darryl F. Zanuck heard all the music played, he insisted on using it three times in the movie.

-"This is Always", composed by Harry Warren with lyrics by Gordon, was sung by Haver and Ben Gage (singing for Montgomery) in production, but the number did not make the final cut; This duet for Haver and Montgomery was set on the beach at night.
+"This Is Always", composed by Harry Warren with lyrics by Gordon, was sung by Haver and Ben Gage (singing for Montgomery) in production, but the number did not make the final cut.
+This duet for Haver and Montgomery was set on the beach at night.
 It was presumably deleted because it had close-ups of Montgomery, who reportedly had demanded a salary increase after production had started.
 The outtake remains in the trailer.
-Apparently a blacklist by studio head Darryl F. Zanuck took effect since Montgomery's subsequent films were mostly B movies, starting in 1947 with “The Brasher Doubloon”.
-After that, there were no more Montgomery films produced by 20th Century-Fox.
+The song was nominated for the Academy Award for Best Original Song, but its nomination was revoked shortly after nominations were announced because the song did not appear in the finished film.

 "If You Can't Get a Girl in the Summertime", playing in the background while Haver and Montgomery dance, was not written for the film but was composed in 1915 by Harry Tierney with lyrics by Bert Kalmar.

 Several of the main roles were not sung by the actors portraying them.
 Vera-Ellen's singing voice was dubbed by Carol Stewart, Ben Gage dubbed for George Montgomery, Bob Scott sang for Frank Latimore, and Del Porter for Charles Smith.

 Release

-Three Little Girls in Blue premiered at the Apollo Theatre in Atlantic City on September 3, 1946, opened in New York on September 26, and opened across the US in October.
+Three Little Girls in Blue premiered at the Apollo Theatre in Atlantic City on September 3, 1946, opened in New York on September 26, and opened across the United States in October.
 It was one of six films to earn over $3 million for Fox in 1946.